 We've been tracking prices across 15 categories since 2019 — groceries, housing, energy, streaming, insurance, wages, and more.
 Each has its own tracker page with detailed data and analysis.
 But sometimes you want the big picture: how does everything compare on a single chart?

 Inspired by Mark J. Perry's iconic "Price Changes" chart, we built our own version using the indexes we track.
-The chart starts in January 2019 and shows the percent change for every category through early 2026.
+The chart starts in January 2019 and uses each category's latest available 2026 value.
+Source months vary and are labeled on the individual trackers.

 The Chart